Find out the VAT liability for supplying ships, aircraft and associated services in the UK.

 10.3 If you arrange for the supply of a non-qualifying ship or aircraft

-If you make arrangements for the supply of a non-qualifying ship or aircraft, your supply is zero-rated only when you arrange for the ship or aircraft to be exported to a place outside the EU.
+If you make arrangements for the supply of a non-qualifying ship or aircraft, your supply is zero-rated only when you arrange for the ship or aircraft to be exported to a place outside the UK or EU.
 You can find further information in Notice 741A: place of supply of services.

 10.4 If you arrange for the supply of parts and equipment for ships and aircraft